Ammodo Tiger Short Competition

 The power of short.
-Twenty-two films from the Short & Mid-length selection compete for one of three equal awards.
+Sixteen films compete for one of three equal awards.

 Short films can be found at many places during IFFR: as part of video installations, preceding feature films at Pathé premieres and, naturally, in combined programmes.
 Films between 1 and 63 minutes long, from all over the world.
 There are fiction films, experimental work and documentaries.
 Short films prove that filmmakers play with a whole range of cinematic forms and ideas.